2 min read

 • If so, who/what are they, and what role do they play?

-We hope this guide helps you create a strong CTPAT Cargo Map that meets CPB expectations under new CTPAT MSC requirements.
-If you have further questions or need assistance with CTPAT...
+We hope this guide helps you create a strong CTPAT cargo map that meets CPB expectations under the new CTPAT MSC requirements.
+For further questions or assistance with CTPAT cargo mapping, contact Veroot.
+We have a variety of solutions to help you create a CTPAT cargo map, as well as satisfy many other parts of the CTPAT risk assessment process.

 Related posts you may be interested in reading: